Xenofon-Chiotopoulos/VQLS/README.md

 This repository contains Python code for a Variational Quantum Linear System Solver (VQLS).
 The VQLS algorithm is designed to find a quantum state vector that approximates the solution to a linear system of equations by optimizing variational parameters in a quantum circuit.

+## Motivation

+This repository was created to facilitate the seamless usage and implementation of the Variational Quantum Linear Solver (VQLS).
+Building upon the principles outlined in the original tutorial at [https://pennylane.ai/qml/demos/tutorial_vqls/](https://pennylane.ai/qml/demos/tutorial_vqls/), our adaptation extends its capabilities to handle general matrices and ansatz circuits.
+For a more comprehensive exploration of the foundational concepts, the original paper is available [here](https://quantum-journal.org/papers/q-2023-11-22-1188/).

 ## Files

 ### `vqls_utils.py`